SabahatJK/Universal-Wallet/README.md

 # How to use the wallet

+To Test the wallet, run the test_wallet.py, a console app.

 ## Derive the wallets from seed phrase
 First the child wallets are derived using HD Wallet, using a mnemonic phase stored in the .env file
     >>